Shirley Collins >

 There can be no doubt that the land-variant, which Sharp found as a part of the hobby-horse drama in Nottinghamshire, Derbyshire and Yorkshire, is older by far.
 The hobby horse, an important actor in British springtime ceremonies, is a fantastic and sometimes terrifying mask which covers the entire body of the dancer.
 The horse-dancer goes the round of the community, often on May Day, alternately dying and being revived by his companions, symbolising the death of the old year, and of the fertility of the earth.
 These spring-time antics of the hobby-horse, which still amuse tourists in certain remote districts of western England, are a genuine survival of ancient pagan fertility rites.
 That a horse-mask dances in Britain on May Day is one more evidence of the importance of the horse-cult, widespread in all Europe thousands of years ago.
 Therefore, this charming little comic fragment, which Sharp had taught to all the school children in Britain, is a gentle breath of a pagan fertility rite that once upon a time was a compound of magic, religion, comedy and sex.

 Dave and Toni Arthur sang Poor Old Horse in 1969 on their Topic album The Lark in the Morning.
-They commented in their liner notes:
+They noted:

 Frank Kidson declared in his usual categoric way, that Poor Old Horse is a purely humanitarian view of the fate of old worn-out horses.
 But in fact, in at least three counties, in Yorkshire, Nottinghamshire, and Wiltshire the song was an integral part of the Christmas Ritual performed by parties of mummers, with one of their number disguised roughly as a horse.
 Celebrated in Kent is the Hooden Horse, banned in 1834 for creating havoc among the elderly people, but now resurrected, (it accompanies the East Kent and Ravensbourne Morris Men).
 The notion of the sacred luck-bringing, even world-creating horse (or bull, ram or billy-goat) is spread throughout the primitive world.
 In Britain, the ancient Celts had their horse-rituals, and the idea was reinforced by invading Norsemen.
 There are still plenty of evidences to be seen, from the great Uffington White Horse to the fiery, fecund, May-day Padstow ’oss in Cornwall.
 Minehead has its town hobbyhorse, and in Wales at Midwinter the baleful Mari Llwyd appears with the dancer carrying a beribboned horse’s skull.
 In Cheshire, the mild-eyed souling horses of Antrobus are famous.
 Not forgetting the horse-headed man engraved on a bone, found in Pinhole Cave, Derbyshire, the only palaeolithic representation of a human figure discovered in England.
 The words sung here are from Alfred WiIliams’ Folk-Songs of the Upper Thames.
 The tune was sung at the Westmorland Festival of 1902 by a Mr Barber, and noted by Frank Kidson, one of the Folk Song Competition judges.
 It appears in Folk Song Journal No. 5.

-Roy Harris sang Poor Owd 'Oss in 1972 on his Topic album The Bitter and the Sweet.
+Roy Harris sang Poor Owd ’Oss in 1972 on his Topic album The Bitter and the Sweet.
 A.L.
-Lloyd commented in the album's sleeve notes:
+Lloyd noted:

 All over Europe at Midwinter the animal guisers come out, one disguised as a totemic beast—goat, ram, deer, horse, stork even—surrounded by a rowdy company of raggletaggle dancers, singers and noisemakers, down-at-heel descendants of the ancient animal gods and their attendant spirits.
 They sing for good luck and the price of a pint outside the cottage windows.
 The theory that the custom is originally Scandinavian is unconvincing.
 Wales has been great on horse-guising.
 See too Nottinghamshire, where Miss M.H.
 Mason collected the basis of Roy Harris’s version (he added bits from Miss C. Freeman. of Cuckney, Notts, who remembers the custom from her childhood, attached to a Christmastide folk play, and who provided the form of the opening dialogue).
 Detached from custom, the song has had a brisk life on innumerable broadsides, and has even turned up in the form of a sea-shanty.

 Muckram Wakes sang Poor Old Horse in 1983 on their Trailer album A Map of Derbyshire.
-They commented in their liner notes:
+They noted:

 Similar customs exist in Yorkshire, according to Henderson, Folklore of the Northern Counties, where the Christmas mummers carry with them an image of a white horse, and in Lancashire where the horse is known as “Old Ball” and is performed at Easter.
-On dictionary definition of ball is “a white-faced horse”.
-Easter performance could have been a 12th-century throwback, when the Anglican Church began their year on March 25th.
+One dictionary definition of ball is “a white-faced horse”.
+Easter performance could have been a 12th-century throwback, when the Anglican Church began their year on 25 March.

 The horse was intended to personify the aged and changing year.
 The year, like a worn-out horse, had become old and decrepit, and as it ends the horse dies but is resurrected again.
 Repeating the horse from house to house suggests that it was a piece of magic intended to bring welfare to the people in the coming year.